 The traditional waterers are widely available at feed stores, just make sure that you get a small one to prevent the chicks from getting wet.
 The poultry nipples can be found at some feed stores, but most of them have to be ordered.
 I do not use the nipple drinkers, I cannot into how to train your chicks to use them.
 I know that others use them with much success.
 I find that the traditional waterers work best for me.

 Like people, vitamins are very important to young growing chicks.
-I put vitamins in my chicks water daily for the first several months.
-The vitamins insure that the chicks are getting all the nutrients that they need to get a good start in life.
+I put vitamins in my chick’s water daily for the first several months.
+The vitamins ensure that the chicks are getting all the nutrients that they need to get a good start in life.
 Some vitamins have probiotics in them which gives them an additional boost in the right direction.
-Most feed stores have poultry vitamins available, I typically pick them up at Tractor Supply.
+Most feed stores have poultry vitamins available; I typically pick them up at Tractor Supply.